 Sometimes, if one player decides to do a lone wolf and run off from the pack, you might be tempted to let the lone wolf play through their inevitable demise and let the other players bear silent witness.
 Don’t do it.
 If the player had the best intentions behind their actions, then it’s not fair on them.
 If the player was doing it to hog the spotlight, than all you’ve done is reward them.
 Who cares if their character dies if they got to have an audience?
 Worse yet, what if they miraculously survive?
 Now they looked awesome doing it.

 If a player problematically sends their character out on their own you should make their journey incredibly dull.
 Have all of the encounters, drama, and excitement occur where the others are and have that individual have a remarkable easy and boring route to the end that still takes about as much time.
-Naturally if the single player running off adds to the game and fits with the style of play, just use the above techniques as normal.

 So how do how do you deal with split parties?
 Do you have any plans or idea?